Plastics labeling needs consistency, clarity

 There is a small handling fee involved in the collection of hazardous waste from your business.
 Costs depend on the type of waste.

+The Recycling Market Development Zone (RMDZ) program combines recycling with economic development to fuel new businesses, expand existing ones, create jobs, and divert waste from landfills.
 This program provides attractive loans, technical assistance, and free product marketing to businesses that use materials from the waste stream to manufacture their products and are located in a zone.
 The zones cover roughly 88,000 square miles of California from the Oregon border to San Diego.

 CalRecycle administers the RMDZ program and has a wealth of information about the program and how to participate.